 Whilst the lentils are cooking, peel the onions and roughly chop.

 Peel and chop the garlic cloves, into small pieces.

 In a large frying pan, heat up the oil and saute’ the onions and garlic until soft and glossy.
 Stir occasionally to prevent burning.

 Add the hot Masala powder, stirring for a couple of minutes.

 Then, add the chopped tomatoes to the onion mixture in the pan, and bring to the boil.

 Now, add the cooked lentils and the roasted butternut pieces to the tomato and onions.
-If the mixture is a bit dry, add some cooking liquid from the lentils or butternut and allow to simmer for about fifteen minutes.
+If the mixture is a bit dry, add some cooking liquid from the lentils and allow to simmer for about fifteen minutes.
 By this time the mixture would have thickened up to a nice consistency for a curry.

 Season well to taste.

 Serve with fresh coriander leaves, Bulgarian Yogurt or Greek Plain Yoghurt and rice.